 - The owners of an LLC are called members, as opposed to partners or shareholders.

-- The number of members is unlimited and can be comprised of individuals, corporation or even other limited liability companies.
+- The number of members is unlimited and can be comprised of individuals, corporations or even other limited liability companies.

-- The owners of an LLC have the limited liability of a corporations (that is, members cannot be held personally liable for business debt unless they sign a personal guarantee).
+- The owners of an LLC have the limited liability of a corporation (that is, members cannot be held personally liable for business debt unless they sign a personal guarantee).

 - The limited liability company has a flexible profit distribution – unlike a partnership, where everything is split equally between partners.